California HOA Document Requirements for Real Estate Closings

 The Form

-California law requires the use of specific forms for some disclosures.
-The association must provide the information using the forms prescribed in Civil Code §4530-§4535, including:
+California law requires specific forms for some of these disclosures.
+The association has to provide information using the forms prescribed in Civil Code §4530-§4535, including:

 - •Form for assessment and reserve fund disclosures (§4528)